 This research uses cement, sand, coarse aggregate, water, shredded mixed and cardboard waste papers.
 Ordinary Portland Cement (OPC) used Orang Kuat brand produced by YTL Cement Marketing Sdn.
-Bhd. to ensure the cement has the same chemical compositions and physical properties as shown in Table 1 [19].
-This type of cement follows [20] for Portland cement specifications.
+Bhd. to ensure the cement has the same chemical compositions and physical properties as shown in Table 1 (YTL cement, 2015).
+This type of cement follows MS 522 Part 1:2003 for Portland cement specifications.
 A local supplier supplied the river sand used in this study.
 It was obtained from the concrete laboratory at the Faculty of Civil Engineering Technology, Universiti Malaysia Pahang (UMP).
 The sand used as fine aggregate.
-Physical properties of sand meet the requirements of (British Standard, 1992) [21].
+Physical properties of sand meet the requirements of British Standard, 1992.
 Gravel was used as coarse aggregate in this research.
 The minimum and maximum sizes of gravel are 5 mm and 20 mm.
-The gravel physical properties meet the prerequisites of (British Standard, 1992) [21].
+The gravel physical properties meet the prerequisites of British Standard, 1992.
 The concrete grade used in this research is Grade 30.
 The reinforcing bars used for compression and tension are 2Y12 and 2Y16 while for the stirrup is R6.
 Copier and cardboard waste paper were used in this research by collecting them from the office.
 Both types of paper were then shredded using a paper shredder machine.
-All sizes and dimensions of shredded waste paper (SCPWP) and shredded cardboard waste paper (SCBWP) used in this research.
+All sizes and dimensions of shredded waste paper (SWP) used in this research were the same after shredded.
+Figure 1 and 2 show the shredded copier waste paper (SCPWP) and shredded cardboard waste paper (SCBWP) used in this research.